My Path to Being a Leader

 I have always been home educated by my mother through Forster Academy, and we have always made my Scouting a core of my education.
-I use Khan Academy for the “three R’s”, but center most of my educational base on life skills and common sense.
+I used Time 4 Learning, and Khan Academy for the “three R’s”, but center most of my educational base on life skills and common sense.

 Since I was a child, I have always had my mind set on some form of Architecture, but I do go back and forth with the type I want to focus on… so many choices!

 At the age of 15, I was asked onto the staff at Hamilton Skate Place in Chattanooga, TN., a facility I spent several days a week at enjoying skating and fellowship.
 I would randomly help just do things that needed doing… like picking up trash, or helping people with their skates.
 It is just part of my nature to be that guy.
 Anyway, the management, who knew me by name, took note of the things that I did without being an employee, so they asked me to become part of their staff.

 Currently, I am the “do it all” dude at HSP.
 I spend most of my time when I work, running the skate room, but there are many times that I double responsibilities and work the counter, redemption, DJ and the snack bar.

 I am the HSP mascot, RollerRoo, and for our local school fundraising activities, I visit the schools during release, in costume (and roller skates) waving and getting the kids excited to come and spend the evening at the rink while raising money for their school.
 It is a super fun part of my job.